 Women love and play games too: they account for 46% of game enthusiasts who typically play games on mobile, to pass the time.

 If we look beyond the total numbers and share we find that games are even more dominant than they first appear.

 The speed of growth

-Before we drill down into iOS game genres and compare their popularity in different languages we should point out the phenomenal speed of growth.
+Before we drill down into mobile game genres and compare their popularity in different languages we should point out their speed of growth.

 Localization of games

 Only 13% of iOS games are multilingual.
 This is a huge missed opportunity for developers.
 75% of respondents from ten non-English speaking nations want products in their own language.
 55% would only buy at websites where the information was presented in their language, and that figure rose to 80% for those with limited English.

 Partial localization is considered better than no localization.
 A staggering 67% of respondents revealed they would prefer it if at least navigation elements and some content appeared in their language, even if it’s not fully localized.

 For mobile games, localizing basic menus, the app description, and other metadata in the app stores could be enough to spark a boost in sales for targeted countries.
 Localizing the App Store description is the minimum of what you can do for your game or app download rates.